guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1970/43841915020_04f2bed8ec_c.jpg" alt="No alternate">
-<em>Glacier Harmukh: On the left it is feeding into Nundkul and in view is the vastness of Gangabal lake</em>
+<em>Glacier Harmukh overseeing Gangabal Lake</em>
 </div>

 Post the Gangabal lake escapades we had to hop boulders for the rest of the trek to the lake up above.
-After climbing a while, maybe for 40 mins Akshit and I decided to stay at Gangbal while the others ascended to another freezing high altitude lake, Kalesar Lake(4000m) for a dip :snowflake: + :swimmer: = :snowman: And this won't be the last time this will be done on the trek.
-Dipping in an icy cold lake has its own thrill and it was done everywhere possible.
+After climbing a while, maybe for 40 mins Akshit and I decided to stay at Gangbal while the others ascended to another freezing high altitude lake, Kalesar(4000m) for a dip :snowflake: + :swimmer: = :snowman: Dipping in an icy cold lake has its own thrill and it was done everywhere possible.
 Day 1 had been taxing for most of us.
 Akshit and I descended back to the shore of Gangabal and a spent a few hours there balancing rocks, sleeping and writing.
 Balancing rocks was way more fun than we had thought and we killed more time doing it then we had imagined :smirk:

 <div class="postimg">
 <div class="grid-simple">
     <img src="https://farm2.staticflickr.com/1961/45569140262_e7f18df218_c.jpg" alt="No alternate">
     <img src="https://farm2.staticflickr.com/1958/44895218044_30b5066bb6_c.jpg" alt="No alternate">
 </div>
-<em>The group at Kulesar lake(4000m)</em>
+<em>The group at Kalesar(4000m)</em>
 </div>

 <div class="postimg">